 - 1. Replace wind turbine with new or refurbished product. - 2.
-Correct reported problem
+Correct reported problem, including parts and labor.

 Customers warranty continues to be valid on repaired or replaced product from original warranty date.

 Restrictions

 This warranty covers defects in manufacturing discovered while using the product as recommended by the manufacturer.
 The warranty does not apply to: